MicrosoftDocs/winrt-api/windows.ui.xaml.controls/tooltip.md

 ## -description

-Represents a control that creates a pop-up window that displays information for an element in the UI.
+Represents a pop-up window for displaying information about an element in the UI.

 ## -xaml-syntax